One Day, Isang Araw

 One Day, Isang Araw (lit.
-'One Day, One Day') is a 1988 Filipino action comedy film directed by Pablo Santiago and starring Fernando Poe Jr. and child actress Matet de Leon.
-Produced by Regal Films, the film was released on August 18, 1988, and was a box-office success.
-It was also given a positive review by film critic Lav Diaz, who praised its honest depiction of street children in the Philippines.
+'One Day, One Day') is a 1988 Filipino action comedy film directed by Pablo Santiago and written by Tony Pasena and Fred Navarro from a story by Jose Javier Reyes.
+Starring Fernando Poe Jr., Matet de Leon, and Dawn Zulueta in her first lead role, the story follows a neighborhood hero who fights for the vulnerable street children.

+Produced by Regal Films, the film was released theatrically on August 18, 1988, and was a box-office success.